Kenneth-Macharia/Learning/DevOps/docker/swarm-notes.md

 (NB) Swarm mode is not enabled by default in Docker.

-# SWARM UNDER THE HOOD
+# Swarm under the hood
 - A swarm, which could be a VM or physical machine running Linux or Windows Server, contains: (Illust. @ Section7/Time5.48)

     1. Manager nodes: have a local DB called Raft db, which stores information and configs that enable them to be the authority inside the swarm.
 A swarm can have more that 1 manager node (but only one leader node), but they all keep a copy of the raf db and encrypt data moving within the swarm (using the control plane - how instructions for actions are sent around the swarm) to ensure they administer the swarm securely.